-Update: If/Then has closed on Broadway, but a North American tour of the show is currently underway.
-For information about the show please go here.
+Update: The musical If/Then has closed on Broadway.
 If you are looking for other shows to see in New York check out Playbill Online or visit the TKTS Booth for discounted show tickets.

 If/Then is one of the three musicals I saw on my last trip to New York City.
 You would think on my third visit to NYC that I’d want to do something else, other than see shows on Broadway, right?
 Well, we did do other things as well, but my friends and I love musicals.
 So I found myself back in Times Square and in the Broadway district, which was perfectly fine with me.

 If/Then was not a show we had tickets to, but it was one we were interested in seeing.
 Two of my friends and I got tickets for If/Then at The Richard Rodgers Theatre, which came to $97.50 each from TKTS.
 Our seats were on the orchestra level, and while we couldn’t get three seats together (I sat by myself) the seats themselves were fantastic.
 Unless you are quite short, the rows are staggered enough that you can see the stage unobstructed.

 If/Then is a new musical starring Idina Menzel (you might recognize her from this), Anthony Rapp, LaChanze and James Snyder.
 The music and libretto are done by Tom Kitt and Brian Yorkey who did the music and lyrics for Next To Normal (which I saw in 2010 and loved).
 If/Then is directed by Michael Grief, who has also directed Rent and Next to Normal.